What is managed feature store?

 Problems solved by feature store

-• Feature store allows you to search and reuse features created by your team, to avoid redundant work and deliver consistent predictions.
+A feature store allows you to search and reuse features that your team creates, to avoid redundant work and deliver consistent predictions.

-• You can create new features with the ability for transformations, to address feature engineering requirements in an agile, dynamic way.
+You can create a new feature with the ability for transformations, to address feature engineering requirements in an agile, dynamic way.

 Share managed feature store